michaelrsweet/pappl/README.md

 in the [hp-printer-app][9] project and is also discussed in the PAPPL documentation.

-The OpenPrinting group is also developing a [PostScript printer application][10] using PAPPL to support the many otherwise unsupported PostScript and Ghostscript-based printers.
+The OpenPrinting group has also developed a [PostScript printer application][10] using PAPPL to support the many otherwise unsupported PostScript and Ghostscript-based printers.